-Northwest Arkansas continues to experience significant growth in population, jobs, and housing costs, as highlighted in the latest report released on October 24, 2023, by the Center for Business and Economic Research (CBER) and the Northwest Arkansas Council [c8dea510].
+Northwest Arkansas continues to experience significant growth in population, jobs, and housing costs, as highlighted in a report released on October 24, 2023, by the Center for Business and Economic Research (CBER) and the Northwest Arkansas Council [c8dea510].
 The median home price in the region rose by 5.4%, increasing from $329,200 to $346,900, which has led to typical residents spending approximately 49% of their income on housing and transportation [c8dea510].
 Despite these challenges, the region boasts a low unemployment rate of 2.4%, the second lowest among peer regions, and nonfarm employment growth of 2.8%, adding around 8,300 jobs [c8dea510].

 The report emphasizes the need for affordable housing and entrepreneurial support, as stated by Nelson Peacock, underscoring the importance of addressing these issues to sustain growth [c8dea510].
 Additionally, the region's growth rate stands at 2.4%, making it the second fastest in the country, driven primarily by consumer spending [c8dea510].